buildingSMART-Portugal/EIR/EIR-EN.md

 ## 3.2.
 Methods and procedures for producing project information

-Project information production methods and procedures define the approaches and techniques that the Appointing Party uses to create, manage and approve information.
+Project information production methods and procedures define the approaches and techniques that the appointing party uses to create, manage and approve information.

 ### 3.2.1 Capturing information from existing assets